Touch the Sun (TV series): Books

 Books were published to accompany each of the six films.
-Sales by June were an outstanding 54,000 and three titles (Princess Kate, Captain Johnno and Peter & Pompey) were on the children’s paperbacks best-seller list.
+Sales by June were 54,000 and three titles (Princess Kate, Captain Johnno and Peter & Pompey) were on the children's paperbacks best-seller list.

-As at 30 June 1989 Penguin Books Australia reported sales of 56,000 Touch the Sun books.

-As at 30 June 1990 Penguin Books reported sales of 65,031 Touch the Sun books.

-As at 30 June 1991 Penguin Books reported sales of 70,551 Touch the Sun books.

-As at 30 June 1991 Penguin Books Australia Ltd reported sales of 77,636 Touch the Sun books.

-As at 30 June 1993 Penguin Books Australia Ltd reported sales of 81,937 Touch the Sun books.

-As at 30 June 1994 Penguin Books Australia Ltd reported sales of 88,000 Touch the Sun books.

 Penguin Books Australia Ltd reported sales of 89,000 Touch the Sun books to 30 June 1995.

 Study Kits

 Study kits were produced to accompany the videocassettes and these were included in the Touch The Sun Video School packs.